drussotto/Boston-Public-Health-Commission-Peer-Leadership-Institute/README.md

 If you aren't able to use the script you will need to create a virtual environment named 'virtenv' and install the requirements in 'requirements.txt' to it.

-## Running the application:
+## Running the application (locally):

 To run a local version of the app you can run `./run-local.sh`.
 To use the full functionality of the site, you'll need to install mongodb locally so you can use it with no username or password on `localhost:27017` (this is the default).
+Since you'll need some initial data to make the application work locally, you can run `./seed_db.py` with mongodb runnning in order to seed the database with some example data.
+The data that is added is sufficient to use all the features of the website.
 You'll also need a local smtp server, I'd recommend `sendmail` which is easy to get on linux & mac (the default installation works for this also).

 ## Running the tests: